No Fluctuating Workweek Overtime Calculation Allowed for Salaried Workers in Pennsylvania

 For instance, Bob is an employee classified as non-exempt and he works a fluctuating workweek.
 He works 50 hours this week.
 Bob’s fixed weekly salary is $500, meaning his “regular rate” for the week is $10/hr (500/50=10).
 Under the fluctuating workweek method, Bob has been paid his “regular rate” for each hour worked during the week and is then owed only half-time for his overtime.
 So, in addition to his $500 salary, Bob gets $5/hr in overtime for the 10 hours of overtime worked, for a total of $550.

-Pennsylvania federal courts recently decided that this fluctuating workweek method of overtime compensation is illegal because it does not comply with the Pennsylvania Minimum Wage Act.
+Pennsylvania federal courts had previously decided that the fluctuating workweek method of overtime compensation is illegal because it does not comply with the Pennsylvania Minimum Wage Act.
 Whenever state and federal wage laws differ, the employer must use the law that gives the greatest benefit to the employee.

 The PMWA provides more benefit to the employee because it follows the traditional time-and-a-half overtime model.
 Under this system, the salary takes into account only the first 40 hours worked.
 So returning to Bob’s example, his hourly rate would be $12.50, based on the $500 of fixed salary (500/40=12.50).
 He would receive time-and-a-half his hourly rate,or $18.75, for the 10 hours of overtime, totaling $687.50.